Nina Carberry: Racing career

-TV work
+Television work

 In 2013, Carberry appeared in the documentary The Irish Road To Cheltenham which was shown on RTÉ One television in Ireland.
 In 2022, she won the fifth series of Dancing With the Stars Ireland.
 That same year, she became a coach in Ireland's Fittest Family.

 Political career

 Carberry stood as a Fine Gael candidate for the Midlands–North-West constituency at the 2024 European Parliament elections.
 She was elected to the fourth seat, with her running mate Maria Walsh.

 Personal life

 In February 2012, Carberry married Ted Walsh Jnr, son of former jockey and Aintree Grand National winning trainer Ted Walsh.
 Carberry's brother-in-law is former jockey Ruby Walsh and her sister-in-law is former jockey Katie Walsh.
-The couple have two daughters, Rosie and Hollie.
+The couple have two daughters.